 We believe we are the only orthopedic company with a robust pediatric-focused infrastructure, including a dedicated global commercial organization.
-As of December 31, 2018, our U.S. sales organization consisted of 33 independent sales agencies employing more than 130 sales representatives.
+As of December 31, 2020, our U.S. sales organization consisted of 36 independent sales agencies employing 171 focused sales representatives.
 Increasingly, these sales agencies are making us the anchor line in their businesses or representing us exclusively.
-Sales from such agencies represented 75% of our revenue in 2018 and 76% in 2017.
+Sales to customers from such agencies represented 86% of our global revenue in 2020 and 76% in 2019.

-Outside of the United States, our sales organization consisted of 35 independent stocking distributors and five independent sales agencies in 39 countries, including the largest markets in the European Union, Latin America and the Middle East, as well as South Africa, Australia and Japan.
+Outside of the United States, our sales organization consisted of 42 independent stocking distributors and 11 independent sales agencies in 44 countries, including the largest markets in the European Union, Latin America and the Middle East, as well as South Africa, Australia and Japan.
 We believe our distributors are well regarded by pediatric orthopedic surgeons in their respective markets.
-To support our international distribution organization.

-we have hired a number of regional market managers, whose product and clinical expertise deepens our relationships with both surgeons and our distributors.
-In the near term, we expect to selectively expand the number of international markets we serve, as well as to deepen our penetration of important existing markets such as Brazil and Japan.
-In 2017, we began to supplement our use of independent distributors with direct sales programs in the United Kingdom, Ireland, Australia and New Zealand.
-In 2018, we began selling direct in Canada.
+To support our international distribution organization, we have hired a number of regional market managers, whose product and clinical expertise deepens our relationships with both surgeons and our distributors.
+In the near term, we expect to selectively expand the number of international markets we serve, as well as to deepen our penetration of important existing markets such as Brazil and Germany.
+In 2017, we began to supplement our use of independent stocking distributors with direct sales programs in the United Kingdom, Ireland, Australia and New Zealand.
+We began selling direct to Canada in September 2018, Belgium and the Netherlands in January 2019, Italy in March 2020 and Germany, Switzerland and Austria in January 2021.
+Additionally, in March 2019, we established an operating company in the Netherlands in order to enhance our operations in Europe.
 In these markets, we work through sales agencies that are paid a commission.
 We consign sets to hospitals, ship replacement products, bill and collect receivables.
-These new arrangements are expected to generate an increase in revenue and gross margin.
+These new arrangements have generated an increase in revenue and gross margin.
 We plan to continue to make similar transitions in select international markets that we believe would benefit from a sales agency model.